paritytech/extended-parachain-template/docs/governance.md

 ### Governance in Production:

-The first iterations of polkadot started with `pallet-sudo` and when the network operations were recognized as stable, it was removed in favor of a democracy based governance model comprising of a `pallet-collective` instances like `Council` and `TechnicalCommittee`, `pallet-democracy` to dispatch privileged calls, and `pallet-membership`.
+The first iterations of polkadot started with `pallet-sudo` and when the network operations were recognized as stable, it was removed in favor of a democracy based governance model comprising of `pallet-collective` instances like `Council` and `TechnicalCommittee`, `pallet-democracy` to dispatch privileged calls, and `pallet-membership`.
 You can read more about them on the [polkadot wiki (Governance v1)](https://wiki.polkadot.network/docs/learn-governance).

 As you might guess, the above setup is not trivial for small networks who are trying out governance models to develop a mental model of how things work on non-sudo land.